srobinson/a11y-tutorials/src/layout/index.md

 Headings, together with lists, create a perceivable structure non-visually, and provide navigational cues.
 A page should make liberal but appropriate use of headings, whether the layout is divided into a grid or exists as a single column of text.

 It's quite legitimate to place headings within list items, and beneficial where they represent grid items that contain a lot of structured content.
-But be aware that a list represents a _flat_ hierarchical structure, so each heading should be of the same level, to reflect this.
+But be aware that a list represents a _flat_ hierarchical structure, so each principle item heading should be of the same level, to reflect this.
 This level is determined by the level of the heading that introduces the list itself.

 ```html
 <h2>Upcoming programmes</h2>